mo7ammed-saleh/Batteries/README.md

 ## Task Requirements:
   - Battery types and selecting the best one for suppling the robot, considering the longest working time and costs criteria.
+  - Calculate the capacity needed for our application (How many mAh needed).
   - Design battery charging circuit.

 ## Detailed Steps: